aPinix/rewind/docs/encryption.md

-# Encrypting Your OpenRecall Data
+# Encrypting Your OpenReLife Data

-A sensible option to protect your (potentially sensitive) OpenRecall data is to use an external storage device, such as a USB stick or SD card (for MacBook Pro or laptops) with real-time disk encryption enabled.
+A sensible option to protect your (potentially sensitive) OpenReLife data is to use an external storage device, such as a USB stick or SD card (for MacBook Pro or laptops) with real-time disk encryption enabled.
 On Windows, BitLocker can be used.
 On macOS, you can create an encrypted disk image.
 On Linux, LUKS can be used to encrypt the disk.
 Before encrypting/formatting your storage device, ensure you have backed up any important data as the process will erase all existing data on the device.
-The OpenRecall project or its maintainers are not responsible for any data that can be damaged or lost during the below process or due to the use of OpenRecall.
+The OpenReLife project or its maintainers are not responsible for any data that can be damaged or lost during the below process or due to the use of OpenReLife.

-There are several benefits to using an encrypted disk for your OpenRecall data:
+There are several benefits to using an encrypted disk for your OpenReLife data:
 - **Privacy**: Your data is encrypted and can only be accessed with the correct password.
 - **Security**: In the event of loss or theft, your data is protected.
-- **Portability**: You can easily move your OpenRecall data between different devices (using the same encryption software).
+- **Portability**: You can easily move your OpenReLife data between different devices (using the same encryption software).
 - **Peace of Mind**: You can rest easy knowing your data is secure.
 - **Physical Control**: You have full, physical, control over your data, unlike cloud storage solutions.
 If you take the disk out of your computer, your data is safe and offline.